 - ½ cup chopped parsley

-- 1 cup tomatoes ( about 3-4 roma tomatoes) seeds and innards removed, small dice
+- 1 cup tomatoes (about 3-4 Roma tomatoes) seeds and innards removed, small dice

-- 1 cup Persian cucumbers ( about 3-4 persian cucumbers) small dice
+- 1 cup Persian cucumbers (about 3-4 Persian cucumbers) small dice

 Instructions